 Kate’s practice concentrates on business and IP litigation, with an emphasis on trademark, right of publicity and copyright, especially as applied to new technology areas.
-She represents and advises software publishers, computer hardware manufacturers, gaming and digital media companies, entertainment companies, traditional media publishers and consumer products companies on a wide variety of commercial and IP issues.
+She has represented and advised software publishers, computer hardware manufacturers, gaming and digital media companies, content creators, entertainment companies, traditional media publishers and consumer products companies on a wide variety of commercial and IP issues.

 “As a former managing partner, [Kate] knows how to get the best out of the firm’s resources and gets everyone pulling in the same direction, which is crucial to success in the weightiest cases.”